 With a wild-card entrance to the finals and only seven of their 11 members competing, Vocal Rush won the International Championship of High School A Cappella last month.

-Monday night, the singers and some of their parents and siblings celebrated with cake, sparkling apple cider and video footage of their performance in New York
+Monday night, the singers and some of their parents and siblings celebrated with cake, sparkling apple cider and video footage of their performance in New York City.
+Later, they crowded around a laptop, watching the moment -- captured in a wildly shaky family video -- when the winner was announced.

 "Watching it, you just get flashbacks," said De'Zhanice Kirtdoll, a sophomore.
 "It's, like, indescribable."